This post may contain affiliate links. Please see my disclosure policy for more details.

 I will also give you the best real estate websites to find houses to rent, or to find a room in a share house.
 I’ll also touch on the current rental crisis in Australia, to make sure you’re informed.

-Keep reading to learn more about the cost of rental properties in Australia, or watch my YouTube video below!
+Keep reading to learn more about the cost of rental properties in Australia.

 The Best Real Estate Websites for Rental Homes in Australia